Keyboard shortcuts

 Advanced Optimization

-This chapter describes advanced FSL functions designed for optimizing gemstone designs, particularly for ensuring geometric integrity and achieving specific proportions.
+This chapter describes advanced FSL properties designed for optimizing gemstone designs, particularly for ensuring geometric integrity and achieving specific proportions.

-assertstatement to enforce specific geometric properties of the gemstone during the optimization process.
-Best to make sure that the geometry is valid before running the optimization process.
+Note: Use these properties in combination with the assert statement to enforce specific geometric properties of the gemstone during the optimization process.
+Ensure that the geometry is valid before running the optimization process.

-These functions allow you to assert specific geometric properties of the gemstone during the optimization process.
+The stone() function returns an object with real-time properties of the gemstone.
+These allow you to assert specific geometric properties during the optimization process.
 They are particularly useful for:

 Checks if the girdle is "even".
 An even girdle means: